lab1092/blender-manual_ja/manual/textures/types/image.rst

    Image panel

-In the :guilabel:`Image Sampling` panel we tell Blender which source file to use.
+In the *Image Sampling* panel we tell Blender which source file to use.
 Image or Movie Datablock:

    Browse